napari/napari.github.io/dev/_sources/naps/0-nap-process.md

 The napari project has grown in scope beyond just the software living in the github.com/napari/napari repository.
-It includes several other software packages such as npe2 (napari plugin engine 2), superqt, and magicgui, tools for the community such as the cookiecutter napari plugin, a webpage, and a chat forum, among others.
+It includes several other software packages such as npe2 (napari plugin engine 2), superqt, and magicgui, tools for the community such as the napari plugin template, a webpage, and a chat forum, among others.

 Additionally, napari sits at the center of a much broader community of users,